mariiamel/Project_2/README.md

  - Add comments section

 ##Stretch goals
- - User can search coffeshops by name, location, zipcode or food type
+ - User can search coffeshops by name or location
  - User can share the link of favorite coffeshops on social media

 ##User Stories